 Due to the positive response and requests for more, I published the next book about training sessions in 2017, with special focus on long-distance training "Triathlon-Trainingseinheiten für die Langdistanz: Effizient trainieren mit wenig Zeit"(Triathlon training sessions for long-distance: train efficiently with little time).
 Continuing on this topic, I published my last book to date in 2018 "Das Maximalprinzip"(The maximum principle), which looks at the very effective long-distance training of various top age groupers and derives recommendations that everyone can incorporate in their training to make it considerably more effective and efficient.
 Get the most out of your training time!
 In 2020 the fully revised and enlarged English version came out "Max Out - most efficient triathlon training".

-Aside from sports, after completing my studies in international business administration at Bamberg University with a double MBA degree from the University of Canterbury (New Zealand), I was a marketing consultant at GfK SE for five years until 2011.
-That time I used to work as a coach after working hours, but then switched to work full-time as a licensed triathlon coach (German B license).
+Away from sports, after studying international business administration at the University of Bamberg with a double MBA degree from the University of Canterbury (New Zealand), I worked for five years at GfK SE as a marketing consultant until 2011.
+In the past, alongside work, I have been working full-time as a licensed triathlon trainer (A license) ever since.